 - Urging buyers to post a selfie with product and coming up with a contest on social media for them to win free goodies from store.
 This can be a game changer for consumer brands.
 Consumers have a habit of following social media religiously.
 Getting few early adopters to post their selfies on social media can create a viral effect that too organically.
 Brands can also create mass following by getting celebrities to post selfies on social media using their products.
 This has a huge pull and can bring in exponential high sales.

 - Readiness to procure items in short notice, they can plan to set their reorder point and be ready with stock replenishment plan.
 Otherwise, can buy extra inventory in advance and maintain safety stock.

-- Store with multiple locations should be ready with a plan to transfer their stocks from one location to the other if last minute surge happens at one location.
-In case of eCommerce, quickly the fulfilment can be routed to the other location.
+- Store with multiple locations should be ready with a plan to transfer their stocks from one location to the other if last-minute surge happens at one location.
+In the case of eCommerce, quickly the fulfillment can be routed to the other location.
 You will require a multi-location WMS solution for that.

 What if the stocks are still left in bulk after the season rush?
 What should stores be doing in order to avoid huge loss on the left out or unsold products?

 After the holiday season is all about clearance.
 If the inventory level looks easy and the stock is almost cleared, plan on restocking the store with new goods.
 If not, then you need to plan for clearance sale on slow moving products.

 - Providing heavy discount on slow moving products.
 Companies can plan to sell overstocked products at low prices.

 - Strategizing on selling products with one on one offer.
 Brands can apply offers applicable on these products as one on one or one on two sale offers in order to clear the stocked up items.